kevonc/kevoncheung.com/content/articles/20130427-non-technical-cofounder.md

 ---
-title: "How to survive as a non-technical co-founder"
+title: How to survive as a non-technical co-founder
-date: "2013-04-27"
+date: '2013-04-27'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: non-technical-cofounder
-slug: "non-technical-cofounder"
+topic: entrepreneurship
 ---

 My friend Julian from Airbnb recently sent me this article An idea for non-technical co-founders: try a service-first business written by Ben Ogle, it was one of the best articles I’ve read so far in my startup career.